Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/05-Advanced-MongoDB-IRL/README.md

 1. Paste the following code into your `server.js` file to facilitate the connection to your local MongoDB database.
     * (Optional) **Stretch Challenge**: Complete tutorial, but convert the provided tutorial solutions to leverage an ODM: for example, Mongoose.
     ```JavaScript
+    // Paste this at the top of `server.js`
     const MongoClient = require('mongodb').MongoClient;
     const assert = require('assert');

-    // Connection URL
     const url = 'mongodb://localhost:27017';

-    // Database Name
     const dbName = 'myproject';
+    let db;

-    // Use connect method to connect to the server
+    // Use connect method to connect to the server.
+    // Paste this inside `app.listen` callback!
     MongoClient.connect(url, function(err, client) {
       assert.equal(null, err);
       console.log("Connected successfully to server");

-      const db = client.db(dbName);
+      db = client.db(dbName);

-      client.close();
     });
     ```
 1. Complete **each step** of the [Learn MongoDB the Hard Way: Theater Reservations](http://learnmongodbthehardway.com/schema/theater/) tutorial.